marcoeffe/human-to-human-interactivity/README.md

 ## Action Detection

 * [Deep Learning for Detecting Multiple Space-Time Action Tubes in Videos](https://arxiv.org/abs/1608.01529) - It proposes an approach to the spatiotemporal localisation (detection) and classification of multiple concurrent human actions within temporally untrimmed videos.

+## Action Prediction

+* [Human Interaction Prediction Using Deep Temporal Features](https://www.researchgate.net/publication/309640804_Human_Interaction_Prediction_Using_Deep_Temporal_Features) - Introduces a new method to capture deep temporal information in videos for human interaction prediction.
+Proposes to use flow coding images to represent the low-level motion information in videos and extract deep temporal features using a deep convolutional neural network architecture.

 ## Action Progress